t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Updated session-widget.php, taxonomy-cr3ativconfcagegory.php and template-cr3ativconference.php to make sure it is ordering with oldest date first.

 = 1.0.1 =
 * Updated to include new drag and drop widgets for sessions and speakers.
 Also updated mo/po files.